dvrpc/ckan-ansible/README.md

 After the initial setup, the playbook_init.yml does not need to be run again, and so you can run playbook.yml as above anytime a change has been made.

+Updating the CKAN package itself is controlled by a tasks/variable: set `ckan_update` to true in roles/base/vars/main.yml to update it.

 ## Database and Filestore Backup and Restore

 Here is the process for fully backing up and restoring CKAN data (including user data and any oauth tokens).
 See also <https://docs.ckan.org/en/2.9/maintaining/database-management.html>.